concord-consortium/teaching-teamwork/readme.md

 * logToConsole - prints all log messages to the console in a compact form
 * showPinColors - shows low/high value of the component pins
-* showAutoWiring - enables a "Toggle Wires" button that adds all the wires to the activity, useful for debugging
+* allowAutoWiring - enables a "Toggle Wires" button that adds all the wires to the activity, useful for debugging
 * showSimulator - enables the PIC simulator buttons to allow for stopping and stepping through the PIC code
 * soloMode - enables single user mode, this skips all Firebase login and board selection
 * showBusLabels - enables labels next to bus connector holes
+* showBusColors - shows low/high value of the bus connector holes
 * showProbeInEdit - enables display of probe only when editing a circuit
 * hideProbe - hides probe in edit and "all" view